dlstreamer/dlstreamer/docs/source/get_started/install/uninstall_guide_ubuntu.md

 ## Option #2: Remove Intel® DL Streamer Pipeline Framework Docker image

-If you used docker, you need just remove container and dlstreamer docker
+If you used docker, you only need to remove the appropriate container and dlstreamer docker
 image:

 ```bash